Instructions to Authors

 Notice of Acceptance

 The corresponding author for a manuscript accepted for publication will receive a formal letter of acceptance and publication agreement form to be signed by all authors.
 The letter will include any final revisions requested by the Editor and information on the formatting of the final submission according to ADRRI Journals guidelines.
 Please do not submit a final version of your manuscript until you have received these instructions.
 Once we have received the final version of your manuscript, (including all requisite electronic files) you will receive notice of editing and publication schedules.

 Unless the decision letter or reviews indicate otherwise, authors may not increase the length of the manuscript, or it will be returned to be shortened.
 Please include a cover letter with a point-by-point response to the referees’ comments and indicate any additional changes you have made.

-Accepted articles are published in the electronic editions of ADRRI Journals.
+Accepted articles are published in the electronic editions of ADRRI Journal of Arts and Social Sciences.
 Abstracts and full papers are available in the electronic edition.

-ADRRI Journals reserve the right to copy and edit all manuscripts for clarity, grammar, and journal style.
+ADRRI Journal of Arts and Social Sciences reserves the right to copy and edit all manuscripts for clarity, grammar, and journal style.
 Authors will have an opportunity to review editing changes in page proofs but must limit their alterations to correcting errors and clarifying misleading statements.
-The author will notify the corresponding author when proofs are available on the ADRRI Journals website and will include instructions on how to download.
+The author will notify the corresponding author when proofs are available on the ADRRI Journal of Arts and Social Sciences website and will include instructions on how to download.
 Proofs must be returned to the ADRRI Journals by the designated deadline, to prevent publication delays or postponement of the manuscript to a later issue.

 Formatting Electronic Files